maboiteaspam/http-recorder/README.md

 ##### keyspace distribution

-As my first attempt, i made a time based keyspace distribution.
+It s a time based keyspace distribution.

 Every `100ms` a new keyspace is created.

-It also tries to keep the keyspace size low by removing empty keyspaces at runtime.

 The complete `keyspace` is recorded into a `set` named `blockKeys`.

+Empty `keyspace` are deleted at runtime.

 ##### request saving

-Each request is saved json serialized into a `llist` per `r[keyspace id]`.
+Each request is saved json serialized into a `list` per `r[keyspace id]`.

 Each request know its `keyspace` and a `jobId`.

-`jobId` is a incremented integer to keep track of the data.
+`jobId` is an incremented integer to keep track of the data.

 ## need